Upload files from S3 into Multi FileFeeds

 Availability: Multi FileFeeds with S3 connections enabled.

 Use Upload from S3 when a file is uploaded into OneSchema by being read from your S3 bucket.
-OneSchema assumes your configured IAM role, reads the source object, and copies it into OneSchema import storage.
+OneSchema assumes your configured IAM role, reads the source object, and writes it into OneSchema import storage.
 No file data passes through your application.

 This is the recommended upload method when files already live in S3, especially for files larger than the 5 GiB presigned/direct upload limit.
 Upload from S3 supports files up to 20 GiB.